 What do most Manitobans do for rest and relaxation?
-There are a lot of choices!
-Aside from exploring nature, culture and the arts, there are many things you can do to relax, unwind and recover from a grueling work week.
+There are many choices!
+Aside from exploring nature, culture and the arts, there are many things you can do to relax and recover from a busy work week.
 Here are some of the most common ways you can have fun on the weekends:

 Who doesn’t love barbecues?
-Look at most Manitoban backyards and for sure you’ll see that there’s a grill.
-Summer is the season for barbecue parties but you can grill those meats even until late fall, or as long as you’re not knee-deep in snow and out in the freezing cold.
-A barbecue is a great venue to get together with your neighbors and friends and start getting to know them over yummy food and beers (or other drinks, of course).
+Look at most Manitoban backyards, and you’ll see a grill.
+Summer is the season for barbecue parties, but you can do it even until late fall or as long as you’re not knee-deep in the snow!
+A barbecue is a great way to get together with your neighbours and friends and start getting to know them over yummy food and beers (or other drinks, of course).

 In Winnipeg, your all-weather park is Assiniboine Park.
 It is where you can take long strolls, play sports, or barbecue outdoors in spring, summer and fall.
-In winter, you can learn to ice skate there on one of the longest ice trails in the world.
-The Assiniboine zoo also has various attractions all year-round.
+In winter, you can learn to ice skate there through a kilometre long ice trail (Terry Fox Fitness Trail).
+The Assiniboine Park Zoo also has various attractions all year-round.

-With the many lakes in Manitoba, it’s no wonder that fishing is one of the major pastimes in the province.
-But before you go out into the water, you should first learn about recreational fishing regulations which will tell you how and where to get licences, what fishing methods to use, and other guidelines.
-Also check out Fishing in Manitoba (Travel Manitoba site) and Manitoba’s fishing hot spots from Outdoor Canada if you want to know more.
+Fishing is one of the major pastimes in the province.
+Plus, it’s one of those activities where social distancing comes naturally.
+But before you go out into the water, read The Manitoba Anglers’ Guide 2021 to know the latest guidelines, how and where to get a licence, what fishing methods to use, and other important information.
+Also check out Fishing in Manitoba (Travel Manitoba site) and Manitoba’s fishing hot spots for more great tips.

 Restaurants and clubs

 Aside from the many bistros, bars and restaurants that offer western food, Manitoba is a great place for authentic international cuisine (read Craving for your native dish?
 You just might find it here).
 In Winnipeg, Corydon Avenue features a strip of restaurants and bars offering anything from Mediterranean to Thai.
-There are new food trends coming up too, like food trucks, pop-up restaurants set on frozen rivers, and even secret dinners (at one time).
-So if you’re a foodie, there are many things to look forward to in the city.
+Foodies like you will have many dining experiences to look forward to in the city.
+Just make sure that health advisories have been lifted prohibiting in-person dining.
+Otherwise, you can enjoy great take-out food.

 Relax at home

-Who’s up for two stress-free, relaxing days, spent at an easily accessible venue with comfortable and familiar surroundings?
-And guess what?
-Accommodations are for free (well, technically, it’s not, because you do pay rent or mortgage, but you know what I mean)!
-The ultimate staycation is spent at home, sleeping in late, cooking and having meals together with your family, exchanging stories and catching up on each other’s lives.
-You can also play board games, jigsaw puzzles, or even come up with a quiz on Canadian culture to make learning fun.
-Just make sure everyone (even the little ones) can join in and participate in all the activities.
+Who’s up for two stress-free, relaxing days spent at an easily accessible venue with comfortable and familiar surroundings?
+Plus, accommodations are free (well, technically, it’s not because you do pay rent or mortgage, but you know what I mean)!
+The ultimate staycation is spent at home, sleeping in late, cooking and having meals together with your family, exchanging stories and catching up with each other.
+You can also play board games, jigsaw puzzles, or even develop a quiz on Canadian culture to make learning fun.
+Just make sure everyone (even the little ones) can join and participate in all the activities.
 Enjoy your weekend!

 We'd love to hear from you!